Maximize Your Streaming Performance: The Best CPUs for Streamers

 8.75

-Power Consumption and Thermals 8
+Power Consumption and Thermals8

-The 12900K is priced much higher than the 13600K with the price being around $500.
-But, the 12900k doesn’t bring that much of a performance increase, making the performance per dollar ratio 30% lower than 13600K.
+The 12900K is priced significantly higher than the 13600K, with a cost of around $500.
+However, the 12900K does not offer a substantial performance increase, resulting in a performance-per-dollar ratio that is 30% lower than that of the 13600K.

 Pros